learn-devops-fast/Java-Mission-Control-Tutorial/_posts/2020-12-12-Optimize_Java_Code.md

-if the overhead of GC is 10% the maximum performance boost you can get by minimizing this and reducing overhead of GC is 10% and I think Moore's law explains that you know
+if the overhead of GC is 10% the maximum performance boost you can get by minimizing this and reducing overhead of GC is 10%.

+### JVM Optimization and Moore's Law

+I
+think Moore's law explains that you know
 CPU speeds double every 18 months so that's going to dwarf what you can do